mike-north/ember-octane-workshop/notes/04-helpers.md

 Now that we have the core utility for converting a date-like thing into a consistently-formatted string, we just need create a helper to allow us to consume this in our `.hbs` files

 We can use Ember CLI to generate a starting point for our helper, as well as basic (passing) integration test.
+Let's run:

 ```sh
 ember generate helper format-timestamp